There is a multitude of reasons that accidents happen. Negligence is often cited as one cause of automobile accidents.

 When one takes to the road, they run the risk of being in an accident.
 When accidents happen, they aren’t always a clear case of one responsible party and one guiltless victim.
 Especially given the rise of subtle distractors like technology in cars, it is important to know how New Jersey law determines fault in accidents, so you can make sure you recover the full extent of the damages you may sustain if you are in an accident that was partially or fully someone else’s fault.

 What is negligence?

 There is a multitude of reasons that accidents happen.
 Negligence is often cited as one cause of automobile accidents.
 When a driver fails to act reasonably and within a standard measure of care, they can be considered negligent.
-While many factors can go into determining fault in a personal injury lawsuit, negligence is an oft used determiner of fault.
+While many factors can determine fault in a personal injury lawsuit, negligence is an oft used determiner of fault.

 How is fault determined?

 Under the New Jersey Comparative Negligence Act, insurance companies have the legal right to split fault into partiality.
 When proven, this impacts the amount a person can recover in damages.
-Fault and comparative negligence are noted in New Jersey Statutes Annotated (NJSA) 2A:15-5.2 and determined on a case-by-case basis – there is no sweeping law that governs how such determination is made.
-As such, a personal injury lawyer and/or the insurance company’s attorney will gather evidence to attempt to prove that their client had an as little fault in causing the accident as possible or none at all.
+Fault and comparative negligence are noted in New Jersey Statutes Annotated (NJSA) 2A:15-5.2 and determined on a case-by-case basis.
+There is no sweeping law that governs how such determination is made.
+As such, a personal injury lawyer and/or the insurance company’s attorney will gather evidence to attempt to prove that their client had as little fault in causing the accident as possible or none at all.

 To do so, they will investigate the specifics of how the accident happened.
 In some cases, evidence of fault – complete or shared – is clear.
 In these cases, a plaintiff has a straightforward path to recovering damages; and with the support of a skilled personal injury lawyer, they will receive their fair share.
 On the other hand, there are cases in which the specifics of an accident, who was at fault, and how much fault can be claimed are a little less clear.